eventnetusa/eventnet/src/_vip/health-safety-designs.md

   ### &nbsp;
 content_section:
   - text_block_markdown: >-
-      **We help you reach sales and marketing goals with events to generate face-to-face engagement, lead collection and Broker appointment scheduling.**
+      **This AEP, let us help you reach lead generation and sales goals with community outreach and senior engagement events.&nbsp;**

-      **Services include:**<br>\- Source, secure and plan senior events *(we have venues to reach Medicare customers)*<br>\- Build custom displays and branded vehicles design for Social Distancing<br>\- Meet-n-greet with potential members<br>\- Explain Medicare in easy-to-understand terms<br>\- Distribute brand and product information<br>\- Schedule Broker meetings and/or take customer contact information&nbsp;
+      **Event production and management includes:**<br>\- Source, secure and route venues for reaching Medicare customers&nbsp;<br>\- Build custom displays and branded vehicles designed for social distancing<br>\- Meet-n-greet with potential members<br>\- Explain Medicare in easy-to-understand terms<br>\- Distribute brand and product
+      information<br>\- Schedule Broker meetings and/or take customer contact information&nbsp;

       **Our team functions autonomously, meaning your Brokers are welcome to